kbhimanavarjula/ams-iot/README.md

 ## Indoor alert notification

-7. Now Go to dashboard àclick on the flip icon as shown in the below screen shot.
+7. Now Go to dashboard -> click on the flip icon as shown in the below screen shot.

 ![alt text](https://github.com/sysgain/ams-iot/raw/core_components/images/183.png)

-8. Click on the flip symbol so that you can able to see the gateway,sensor and the range in between them.
+8. Once you click the flip symbol, you can able to see the gateway,sensor and the range in between them.

 ![alt text](https://github.com/sysgain/ams-iot/raw/core_components/images/184.png)